British Titan Products

-British Titan Products was the manufacturer of TIOXIDE a brand of brilliantly white yet opaque pigment and whitening agent made from Titanium dioxide.
-British Titan Products was initially organised to replace titanium dioxide supplies that British paint manufacturers imported from Germany.
+British Titan Products was the manufacturer of Tioxide, a brand of white yet opaque pigment and whitening agent made from titanium dioxide.
+It was initially organised to replace titanium dioxide supplies that British paint manufacturers imported from Germany.
 This British industry was established as a joint venture in 1934 by two of the world's major mining and chemical businesses in conjunction with a major industrial consumer and a distribution business.